amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_from_def_file.md

 💬These tools are often not included in the base image, so you will need to install them first.

-It is a good practise to do this anyway if you plan on distributing the container, as this way other people can build the container without needing files only available in your system.
+Including files from the local system can be considered more secure, but downloadin everything will allow other people to build the container without needing files only available in your system.

 MACS3 does not need any extra files, so in this case we can just omit the whole section.

-### Installing software
+### 2.3 Installing software

 All commands that should be run inside the container after the base image is running, are included in section `%post`.
-These typically including all installation commands.
+These typically include all installation commands.

 As these commands are executed inside the container, we usually have access to package manager softwares for each distribution, e.g. `apt` for Ubunbtu (depends on the base image used).
 All commands are executed with root rights by